 This is a Guest Post written by Jessica from Longest Bus Rides travel blog.

 Disclosure: This Barcelona to Girona Day Trip travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 How to Have a Perfect Day in Girona Spain: Table of Contents